juliusgarbe/dotfiles/README.md

 For more details, see [here](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Authorship
-This repository is maintaned by [Julius Garbe](mailto:julius.garbe@pik-potsdam.de).
+This repository is maintained by [Julius Garbe](mailto:julius.garbe@pik-potsdam.de).
 Unless stated otherwise, the code is licensed under the [MIT License](LICENSE.txt).